Bluebotlaboratories/Wordle-Sync/README.md

 Allows you to transfer your Wordle save data accross different devices Also allows you to copy data from NYC-Wordle to original Wordle and vice-versa

+## NOTE
+This is a discontinued project, and may not work on the latest version of NYC-Wordle, use at your own risk

 ## How to use
 ### Mobile: